Preparing for Sixth Form at Bede's

 The Sixth Form Centre

-The Sixth Form Centre is your space - a modern, peaceful hub for Sixth Formers away from houses and junior years, where you can get on with your work during the day and socialise in breaks and lunches.
-The space has a small kitchenette and fridge, lots of different seating options with charging points and also a noticeboard for up-to-date Sixth Form Info.
-At the back you can find the offices of the Sixth Form Team, who supervise the space and are there if you need help or advice - just knock if the sign says “available”!
-The Sixth Form Centre is open from 08:00-19:40 every day, and during lesson times, it is used as a quiet working space - you can conduct group work there quietly as silent working is reserved for the Library.
-At breaks and lunches, you cann use it as a Sixth Form common room.
+The Sixth Form Centre is your space – a modern, peaceful hub for Sixth Formers, away from houses and the junior years.
+It is a place where you can get on with your work during the day and socialise at breaks and lunchtimes.
+The Centre has a small kitchenette and fridge, a range of seating options with charging points, and a noticeboard with up-todate Sixth Form information.
+At the back you will find the offices of the Sixth Form Team, who supervise the space and are available if you need help or advice –just knock if the sign says “available”!

 Independent Study Techniques